-Joseph Ngosa has vast knowlwdge and rich background in banking, finance, Assets/Fund Management and investments.
+Mr. Joseph Ngosa has vast knowlwdge and rich background in banking, finance, Assets/Fund Management and investments.
 He was particularly instrumentaal in the management of the church building projects and in offering strategic guidance at baord level for some church schools.
 Mr Joseph profoundly loves the word of God & keenly keeps a handle on service to God and to humanity.
 He and his wife Morggie have four daughters and one grand-daughter.
 He is the Board chairperson of the movement.

 Mr. Miyanda Sianagowa is an IT Specialist with a very deep analytical and creative mind.
 He works in the private sector and has deeper love for missions.
-He has served his local church in various positions including Church Elder, Deacon, Public Affairs and religious Liberty Leader.
+He has served his local church in various positions including Church Elder,

+Deacon, Public Affairs and religious Liberty Leader.
 Mr Sianagowa has also served as Assistant District Secretary in his District.
 He has served in various positions within the movement and remained active in the movement for the past 12 years.
 He is married to active missionary Sihle with whom the lord has blessed their missionary Home with one son.

-Mr. Michael Likuluta is one of the founding members of the movement and has served the movement in various positions.
+Mr. Michael Likuluta is one of the founding members of. the movement and has served the movement in various positions.
 He is the longest serving president of the movement with a deeper understanding of the Word of the love and Love for souls.
 He has been with the movement for since inception.
 He has a wide network with mission groups across the globe bring to the board musch desired connective and different operations of mission groups from collaborations with other mission groups.
-Mr Likulata is Business Consultant the company he founded- Maven Srge Corporate Solutions.
+Mr Likulata is Business Consultant in the company he founded- Maven Srge Corporate Solutions.

 Mr. Daniel Mulega Katongo is a Financial, Audit & management consulting practitioner.
 The Lord has used him in various positions in the corporate world and in the church.
-He also sits on various corporate boards, ass well as the active in the movement for over 10 years.
-She bring to the board the much needed legal insights and the skill of drafting documents has been a blessing to the movement.
-Her desire for mission is unquestionable.
-She is married to Dr Raymond and they are blessed with a precious daughter.
-She is the board secretary of the movement.
+He also sits on various corporate boards, ass well as the SDA Church committees at the Union, Conference and University Level.
+His eye is singled on the greater glory of God.
+His home has hosted several missionaries and soul winning meetings.
+The wife Sybil has coorperated with him in blessing the movement.
+The Lord has blessed the faithful Couple with three (3) boys.